mapbox/batfish/docs/advanced-usage.md

 If, however, you are dealing with _lots_ of data; that data is used across a number of pages; and each of those pages does not need _all_ of the data — then you may not want to write _all_ that data into your JS bundles.
 You may want to control which parts of it get written to which bundles.

-You can do this with [`dataSelectors`].
+You can do this with the [`dataSelectors`] configuration option.
 Store data in JSON or JS, anywhere in your project, then specify which data to inject into any given page with [`dataSelectors`] in your configuration.
 [`dataSelectors`] also have access to build-time data, like the front matter of all the pages being compiled.

-Each data selector creates a module that can be `import`ed to inject that the return value into a component or page.
+Each data selector creates a module that can be `import`ed to inject the return value into a component or page.
-The return value of the data selector is the default export of the module available at `@mapbox/batfish/data/[selector-name-kebab-cased]`.
+**The return value of each data selector is the default export of the module available at `@mapbox/batfish/data/[selector-name-kebab-cased]`.**

 Example: